Helpful tips for those planning a Pregnancy/Parental/Adoption Leave

 Planning your leave

-- For optimal coordination with Employment Insurance benefits, you should begin your leave on a Saturday.
+- For optimal coordination with Employment Insurance benefits, we encourage you to begin your leave on a Saturday.
 In all cases, a leave begins the very next calendar day after your last day worked.
 Therefore, if your last day is a Friday, your leave must begin Saturday.

 - Your vacation will accrue during your leave as it would if you were working.
 Many people choose to add some or all of their earned vacation to the end of their leave.
 Please consider whether this option is good for you and discuss vacation timing with your department administrator/supervisor in advance of your leave.
 All vacation is subject to normal approval processes.

-- It is important to know that to receive the Supplemental Employment Insurance Benefits (a top up to EI) from Western you must be receiving EI.
+- It is important to know that to receive the Supplemental Employment Insurance Benefits (SEIB - a top up to EI) from Western you must be receiving EI benefits and meet the other SEIB qualification requirements for your employee group.
 This means that as soon as you begin receiving EI, you must provide proof of receipt of EI to Western Human Resources.
-If you are sharing the EI parental leave benefits with your partner, ensure enough EI weeks are available for you to claim in order to receive the SEIB from Western.
+If you are sharing the EI parental benefits with your partner, ensure you plan to receive EI parental benefits for enough weeks to claim the SEIB from Western.

 - Seniority will accrue during a pregnancy/parental leave.